clockworkengineer/DifferenceEngine/readme.md

 # Task Class #

-The core for the file processing engine is provided by the FPETask class whose constructor takes three arguments, the task name (std::string), the folder to be watched (std::string) and a pointer to a function that is called for each file that is copied/moved into the watch folder hierarchy.
-This is virtually identical to how the class is created in the JavaScript variant except that the third parameter is a program and its arguments.
+The core for the file processing engine is provided by the FPETask class whose constructor takes four arguments, the task name (std::string), the folder to be watched (std::string), an integer speciying the watch depth (-1=all,0=just watch folder,1=next level down etc.) and a pointer to a function that is called for each file that is copied/moved into the watch folder hierarchy.

+This is virtually identical to how the class is created in the JavaScript variant except that the third parameter is a program and its arguments and there is no depth parameter.
 The engine comes with two built in variants of this function, a file copy and file handbrake encoder (any new function should adhere to these functions template).
-To start watching/processing files call this classes monitor function; the code within FPECPP.cpp creates a separate thread for this but it can be run in the main programs thread by just calling task.monitor().
+To start watching/processing files call this classes monitor function; the code within FPECPP.cpp creates a separate thread for this but it can be run in the main programs thread by just calling task.monitor() with any thread creation wrappper code.

 At the center of the class is an event loop which waits for inotify events and performs processing according to what type of event.
 If its a new folder that has appeared then a new watch is added for it, if a folder has disappeared then the watch for it is removed.
 Note that it is possible for a watch to be removed for a directory only to be recreated if it is moved within the hierarchy.
 The last type of event is for normal files that have been created; these are just sent to be processed by the user defined function passed in on creation.